1. Can you give me brief about your project, roles and responsibilities? Answer:

 5. How do you manage secrets in Ansible for cloud environments?
 Answer:

 1. Use Ansible Vault to encrypt sensitive data.
 2. Integrate with cloud secret managers (e.g., AWS Secrets Manager, Azure Key Vault).
-3. Fetch secrets dynamically using modules like community.aws.secretsmanager_secret
+3. Fetch secrets dynamically using modules like community.aws.secretsmanager_secret:

 - name: Fetch database password from AWS Secrets Manager